AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

 ----------------

-If the `Default_Switches` attribute is specified in the root project file, it is treated as a list of command line switches for |gcv|.
-These switches are processed before any other appearing on the command line, thus supplying defaults for the corresponding aspects.
+If the `Default_Switches` attribute is specified in the root project file, it is treated as a list of command line switches for |gcv|. `Default_Switches` accepts an index, indicating what |gcv| operation the switches apply to.
+Switches applying to all operations can be provided using `Default_Switches ("*")`.

+Switches from the project file are processed before any other appearing on the command line, thus supplying defaults for the corresponding aspects.
 However note that certain switches such as :option:`--units` have cumulative effect, so that later occurrences on the command line add up with, rather than replace, those specified in the project file.

 Units of interest
 -----------------